How to apply

-Click here to download a list of internship opportunities in spring 2020.
+Click here to download a list of internship opportunities in summer 2020.

 - Have an interest in public health, health promotion, science or other health-related discipline.
 (If you're not majoring in a public health related field, you can still apply if you are open to using your skills to perform public health work.
 For example, a public relations or graphic design major may apply to intern with our Office of Communications, Education and Engagement division)

 - Currently enrolled and in good standing in a two-year, four-year or graduate level program

 - Must be earning academic credit for the completion of an internship/practicum

 - Classified as at least a second year student and have at least a 3.0 overall grade point average, with no grades below a D within the the last two semesters